KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 <img width="443" alt="Screen Shot 2024-01-22 at 1 04 49 PM" src="https://github.com/KayChansiri/Longtitudinal-Multilevel-Modeling/assets/157029107/88ffcfd0-e6e7-4cd8-a024-d9a4a63ea0ec">

-* According to the output,the variance in the intercept across different subjects (`subject_id`) is 0.0174, with a standard deviation of 0.1319.
-This suggests some variability in the baseline satisfaction scores among different Netflix users.The residual variance is 1.9141 with a standard deviation of 1.3835, indicating the variability in satisfaction scores within subjects that is not explained by the time variable.
+* According to the output,the variance in the intercept across different users (`subject_id`) is 0.0174, with a standard deviation of 0.1319.
+This suggests some variability in the baseline satisfaction scores among different Netflix users.The residual variance is 1.9141 with a standard deviation of 1.3835, indicating the variability in satisfaction scores that is not explained by the time variable.
 * Regarding the fixed Effects, the intercept (3.22000) represents the average satisfaction score at the reference level of the `time_numeric` variable (i.e., month 1).
 The coefficient for `time_numeric` is -0.11000.
 This suggests that, on average, satisfaction scores decrease slightly as the `time_numeric` variable increases.
 The negative sign indicates an inverse relationship.
 However, the t-value of -1.124, which  is quit small,  suggest that this effect is not statistically significant.
 Tis is consistent with our previous model indicating the non-significance effects of time.
 * The correlation of -0.924 between the intercept and `time_numeric` reflects a strong inverse relationship, given that correlation scores range from -1 to 1.
 This implies that an increase in the `time_numeric` variable is generally associated with a decrease in the average satisfaction score, and vice versa.
 However, this zero-order correlation doesn't consider other variances/residuals that might influence the relationship between time and satisfaction scores.
 This explains the high correlation coefficient, despite the non-significant effect of time observed in our regression models.
 * Notice the output is a linear mixed model fitted using REML (Restricted/Residual Maximum Likelihood), which is The REML criterion at convergence (1052.8) is a measure of the model fit.
 Lower values generally indicate a better fit, but this metric is more useful for comparing different models on the same data.
 Let's compare this random intercept model with the fixed model we previously ran, using BIC and AIC.